lamparelli/analytics_eda/README.md

 ## Python libraries

-The project contains the Conda environment.
+The project contains the Conda ```dsenv.yaml``` environment file with the required libraries.

 The following libraries were installed in the environment.

 ```
 numpy 1.22.3